samuelomondi22/cse212/2-linkedlist.md

 - ***inserting at the beginning***

 Inserting at the beginning means you have to put the pointer to the current head of the linked list and then making it become the second data element while the new node becomes the head.
+Inserting or removing at the beginning requires a performance of O(1)

 <img src="/Linkedlist_insert_at_start.png">